 When thunderstorms or reduced visibility due to fog, mist, dust, smoke or sand is forecast, but the probability is assessed at between 30 per cent and 40 per cent, the terms PROB30 or PROB40 are used.
 INTER or TEMPO may also be used with a PROB for thunderstorms.
 If greater than, or equal to, 50 per cent probability is forecast, reference is made to the phenomenon in the forecast itself and not by the addition of a PROB statement.

 The terms NSW (nil significant weather), and NSC may be included following FM or BECMG to indicate significant improvements expected.

-If a TAF or TTF includes a forecast of turbulence, its commencement will be indicated by the abbreviation FM, and its cessation within the forecast coverage will be indicated by the abbreviation TILL.
+If a TAF includes a forecast of turbulence, its commencement will be indicated by the abbreviation FM, and its cessation within the forecast coverage will be indicated by the abbreviation TILL.
 Start and finish times are given in the format ddhhmm (day of month, hour, minute).
-Turbulence associated with CB and TCU clouds is not included in forecast as it is implied.
+Turbulence associated with CB and TCU clouds (and any TS activity) is not included in forecast as it is implied.